 Portugal actively welcomes international commercial investment in real estate.
 From hotels and retail spaces to warehouses and offices, foreign businesses are permitted to invest in all manner of enterprises in Portugal.
 Investors may also choose to rent out and lease their properties.

 How much does it cost to buy property in Portugal?

 |Costs paid by buyer||3.00% - 12.00%|

 |Costs paid by seller||3.00% - 6.00%|

 Source: Global Property Guide

-Municipal Transfer Tax is levied at a flat rate of 6.5%.
+Property transfer tax is levied at varying rates, depending on the property classification.
 The tax base is the selling price of the property or current market value of the property, whichever is higher.

 Registration fees, including the notary fees, are around 0.20% to 1.20% of the property value.